paulscherrerinstitute/ecb/doc/ecb.md

 ## metadata
 ECB automatically adds the following key/value pairs:

-- `ecb`: signalizes that ECB is used.
+- `meta.ecb`: signalizes that ECB is used.
 The value is always `true`
-- `ecbVersion:" version of ECB in sematic versioning format (e.g. 1.0.0).
+- `meta.ecbVersion:` version of ECB in sematic versioning format (e.g. 1.0.0).
-- `ecbBuild`: the build number of ECB, which is a decimal number and easier to use in template files compared to `ecbVersion`.
+- `meta.ecbBuild`: the build number of ECB, which is a decimal number and easier to use in template files compared to `ecbVersion`.
+- `meta.schemaNumber`: is set to 0 if the grand schema is either `encoder` or `plc`.
+If the grand schema is `axis`, the number is equal to `axis.type`.